taikoxyz/taiko-mono/packages/protocol/docs/ZKReq.md

 ZKP also needs to prove cross chain signal service’s storage roots have the right values.

-- **For L2 Signal Service**: the storage root is the second parameter in the anchor transaction.
-ZKP shall verify that the storage root of the L2 Signal Service address indeed has this given value by using zkEVM storage proof.
+- **For L2 Signal Service**: the L1 storage root of the signal service is the second parameter in the anchor transaction.
+The ZKP shall verify that the storage root of the L1 Signal Service address has the given value by using an MPT proof against the state root stored in `meta.l1Hash` for the `l1SignalServiceAddress` account.
+This MPT proof must be queried by the L2 client from an L1 node .

 - **For L1 Signal Service**: the storage root verification will be done in the circuits by using a Merkle proof against the `meta.l1Hash`, the `l1SignalRoot` value is not directly available in the L1 smart contracts.
 This MPT proof must be queried from an L1 node by the L2 client.